Dexpan Expansive Demolition Grout - FAQs

 Recommended spacing is as follows:

-Depending on the density of the rock / concrete will determine the hole spacing.
-If you are working with reinforced concrete, it is highly recommended to use 1 foot centers.
-In most kinds of rock, Dexpan® has been known to range in spacing up to 2 feet!
+The density of the rock / concrete will determine the hole spacing.
+If you are working with reinforced concrete, it is highly recommended to space your holes 1-foot apart from the center of the hole.
+In some rocks, you may space your holes up to 2 feet apart.
 It is recommended to test out the density of your stone first by drilling holes starting at 12”, then to 16” then to 18” then to 24” then determine what will work best for your stone.

-Depending on your hole size will also determine your spacing.
-Using a 1½ diameter hole we recommend that the holes are 12” apart in reinforced concrete.
-Using a 2” diameter hole you can extend out to 18” – 24” spacing, once again depending on the density of the stone.
+Your hole size will also determine your spacing.
+Using a 2” diameter hole may allow you to extend your spacing to 18” – 24”, depending on the density of the stone.

-Remember that Dexpan® is a “controlled demolition agent”, you may cut your stone to your desired size, by just making sure that your lines are set on 1 foot spacing.
+Dexpan® is a “controlled demolition agent”; you may cut your stone to your desired size, by just making sure that your lines are set on 1 foot spacing.

 FAQ#4: How do I determine what type of Dexpan® to use?